The key questions on the impact of coronavirus on football

 Where does the sport go from here?

 Clubs in the United Kingdom are choosing whether to take advantage of the Government’s job retention scheme.
-While the likes of Tottenham and Liverpool – who later changed their decision – were criticised for putting non-playing staff on furlough, other clubs have been forced to do it to safeguard their future.
+While Premier League clubs Tottenham, Bournemouth and Liverpool changed their decision having been criticised for putting non-playing staff on furlough, others have been forced to do it to safeguard their future.
+Welsh club Rhyl are on the brink of being wound up because of the financial impact of the pandemic.
 This is a hugely challenging period for clubs, especially those down the football pyramid, and the way leagues, players and teams handle it is crucial to the future of the national game.

-While you're here, why not take advantage of our brilliant new subscribers' offer?
-Get 5 copies of the world's greatest football magazine for just £5 – the game's greatest stories and finest journalism direct to your door for less than the cost of a London pint.
-Cheers!

 Get the best features, fun and footballing frolics straight to your inbox every week.